 B-1.1 Lot

-In a single consignment all the lathi’s of identical dimensions belonging to the same batch of manufacture shall be grouped together to constitute a lot.
+In a single consignment all the Lathi’s of identical dimensions belonging to the same batch of manufacture shall be grouped together to constitute a lot.

 B-1.2 For judging conformity to the specified requirements each lot shall be considered separately.

-B-1.3 The number of sample lathi’s from a lot for determining the conformity shall be in accordance with col (2) and col (3) of Table 3.
+B-1.3 The number of sample Lathi’s from a lot for determining the conformity shall be in accordance with col (2) and col (3) of Table 3.

-B-1.4 The sample lathi’s shall be taken at random from the lot.
+B-1.4 The sample Lathi’s shall be taken at random from the lot.
 In order to ensure randomness of selection, random number tables may be used (see also IS 4905).

 B-2 NUMBER OF TESTS AND CRITERIA FOR CONFORMITY

-B-2.1 Each of the sample lathi’s selected according to B-1.3 shall be tested for all the requirements of this specification.
-The lot shall be declared to be in conformity if each sample lathi individually meets the specified requirements.
+B-2.1 Each of the sample Lathi’s selected according to B-1.3 shall be tested for all the requirements of this specification.
+The lot shall be declared to be in conformity if each sample Lathi individually meets the specified requirements.

 Table 3 Number of Sample Lathi